 that existed thousands of years ago still exists somewhere, unless it has

-undergone nuclear change, which doesn’t happen in nature.
-So to say that
+undergone nuclear change, which doesn’t happen in nature, except by

-gold is perishable is not really true, except for one thing: one day all the
+gold is perishable is not really true, except that God will one day destroy

 greater than this present creation, because it is temporal and our faith in

-Jesus Christ is eternal, in that God intends to reward our faith in heaven,
+Jesus is eternal.
+God intends to reward our faith in heaven in a way that will never

 1Pet 1-8,9